Keoffor/geoip-nginx/README.md

 ## `ngx_http_geoip2_module`

-In 2021, Ubuntu may have started including the updated version of this  module in its official packages.
+In 2020, Ubuntu may have started including the updated version of this  module in its official packages.
 If this is the case, it could be easily installed via `sudo apt install libnginx-mod-http-geoip2`.
 Dependencies would automatically be installed as well!
+You may confirm by reading the [Ubuntu package repo changelog](https://ubuntu.pkgs.org/20.04/ubuntu-universe-amd64/libnginx-mod-http-geoip_1.17.10-0ubuntu1_amd64.deb.html).

 ## Database Updates